 The manuscript's overall goal was to expedite the translation of existing tools into mainstream extreme heat, health, and equity planning.
-The research objectives were to develop local evidence on the places and periods with elevated heat-related illness.
-In parallel, the M-DC CHO convened a task force to review the vulnerability assessment, heat mortality analysis, and community workshop feedback before iteratively recommending actions to be incorporated into M-DC's Heat Action Plan (Miami-Dade County Office of Resilience 2022).
+The research objectives were to develop local evidence on the places and periods with elevated heat related illness.
+In parallel, the M-DC CHO convened a task force to review the vulnerability assessment, heat mortality analysis, and community workshop feedback before iteratively recommending actions to be incorporated into M-DC's Heat Action Plan (2022).

-2. Methods
+Methods